-The Senate is accepting Congressionally Directed Spending requests for a number of accounts within USACE.
-They are only considering requests for authorized projects and programs.
-However, many authorized projects or programs have not received funding in previous years.
-These are known as new starts and few, if any, new starts will be funded.
-If a program or project is in the President's budget request, that project is not considered Congressionally Directed Spending.
+The Senate is accepting CDS requests for a number of accounts within the Army Corps.
+The Appropriations Committee will only consider requests for authorized projects and programs.
+However, please note that authorized projects or programs that have not received funding in previous years are considered "new starts" and very few new starts, if any, will be funded.
+Furthermore, if a program or project is in the President's budget request, that project is not considered eligible for CDS unless the level recommended exceeds the level in the request.

-Projects can only receive funding which can be executed in the year of appropriation, and therefore CDS eligibility is further limited by the capability of the agency to obligate the funding.
+Projects must execute their funding within one year of appropriations, therefore CDS eligibility is further limited by the capability of the agency to obligate the funding.
 This means that award amounts can change and be reduced throughout the process based on agency capability, as determined by the agencies.